New Jersey State Income Tax Rates 2012 - Tax Year 2011

 New Jersey Income Tax Calculator

 You can use our free New Jersey income tax calculator to get a good estimate of what your tax liability will be come April.
-The calculator takes your filing status, gross income, standard or itemized deductions, and number dependents into account.
+On the next page, you will be able to add more details like itemized deductions, tax credits, capital gains, and more.

-Please remember that the income tax code is very complicated, and while we can provide a good estimate of your Federal Income Tax and New Jersey Income Tax based on current marginal tax rates your actual tax liability may be different depending on your personal tax situation.
+Please remember that the income tax code is very complicated, and while we can provide a good estimate of your Federal and New Jersey income taxes, your actual tax liability may be different.

 The New Jersey Income Tax